LukeThornton92/Milestone-Project-2-C4/README.md

 Connect 4 is a two-player abstract strategy game where the objective is to be the first to form a line of four of one's own colored discs (either vertically, horizontally, or diagonally) on a grid.

-The purpose of this site was to be a online version on Connect 4 aimed toward a younger audience.
+The purpose of this site is to be an online version of Connect 4 aimed toward a younger audience.

-Please find the live site via the following URL - https://lukethornton92.github.io/Milestone-Project-2-C4/
+You can access the live site via the following URL. - https://lukethornton92.github.io/Milestone-Project-2-C4/

 <img src="assets/images/MSP2 Am I Responsive.png" alt="Proof of Responsiveness">

-## Table of contents:
+## Table of Contents:

 1. [**Site Overview**](#site-overview)
 2. [**Planning stage**](#planning-stage)